thepythonic/browsercms/doc/features/form_builder.md

 # Make a Form Builder

+* BUG: When creating a new form (because its technically being 'editted') there is no autoslug generation.
+* Style for errors :base should not be applied to inline styles.
 * Then pick another input type (Dropdown?)
 [Add subclasses?]
 * Need to allow be able to select template for specific forms.
-* Can have duplicate field names that creates issues when submitting forms.
 * Getting duplicate form fields when creating forms on occasion.
-(Enter twice?)
-* Forms do not appear in menus
+Second and subsequent forms when hitting "Enter" submits multiples (probably need to deregister handlers)
+* Need a way to clean up new forms that created during 'new' operation.
+(Leave page JS popup?)

 ## Eventual Goals

 * URL for form submissions could be improved.
 * Delete fields
+* Fields ordering needs work arbitrary (Address, Name) (might be arbitrary)
 * Handle errors with validation
 * Formating validation (i.e. email, phone)
 * Captcha?